programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 box_bottom = 0
 ```

 The box's left will be June 6, 1944 (D-Day) and its right will be May 8, 1945 (VE Day).
+In this case, the dates follow a month-day-year format, but `to_datetime` also works with [day-first and year-first formats](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.to_datetime.html).
 We'll place the box's top just a little above the maximum peak of the line in our plot and its bottom at 0.
 We actually don't have to specify all of these coordinates; not specifying a coordinate means that dimension is infinite, so, for example, we could leave out the top and bottom.

 We pass these coordinates to the `BoxAnnotation` constructor along with some styling arguments.
 Then, we add it to the our figure using the `add_layout()` method.